SimonFinney/simonfinney.github.io/content/articles/gaining-empathy.md

 description: #
 ---

-For this post, I spent some time dissecting the current state of gig listing, by identifying some issues in what's already available.
+For this article, I spent some time dissecting the current state of gig listing, by identifying some issues in what's already available.
 I also had a look at creating a rough persona for the project, as a means of quickly building empathy with our user, and developing a likely scenario in which they might use the